 Date/Time Description of Event April 13, 2021 The CIO notifies the Assistant City Manager via email "of potential mass data loss occurring because of an error during the performance of routine file transfers from Azure storage to the City Hall storage of the DPD file archives We are setting up a meeting with DPD leadership this afternoon."
-April 19, 2021 The DPD Chief of Police releases an internal memo to all depersonnel, stating: "IT Services have received reports of missing files from network drives.
-All departmental personnel are asked to please of files or folders are missing from their network drives.
-If you are miss folders, please follow the steps in the attachment to restore the missing folders."
-93 May-August 2021 The backup technician continues manual deletions of Commvault July 30, 2021 An ADA is informed by officers that certain DPD files related prosecution are no longer available on the K Drive.
+April 19, 2021 The DPD Chief of Police releases an internal memo to all departmental personnel, stating: "IT Services have received reports of missing files or folders from network drives.
+All departmental personnel are asked to please check if any files or folders are missing from their network drives.
+If you are missing files or folders, please follow the steps in the attachment to restore the missing files or folders."
+93 May-August 2021 The backup technician continues manual deletions of Commvault clients.
+94 July 30, 2021 An ADA is informed by officers that certain DPD files related to a pending prosecution are no longer available on the K Drive.
 95 Early to Mid- August 2021 DPD begins discovering issues with recalling FUSION data.
 96 August 6, 2021 ITS informs the DA's Office of the deleted data.
 97 August 11, 2021 DA Creuzot issues a memo and press release regarding the data loss.
 98 August 12, 2021 The backup technician and the IT Manager meet for an "administrative leave interview."
 99 Mid-August 2021 Commvault conducts an audit of deleted clients and policies and determines that the FUSION server has also been impacted due to a deleted storage policy.
 100 August 26, 2021 6:25 PM The CISO activates the IRP to conduct an analysis of the data loss, elevating it to a severity level of P1.
-101 August 27, 2021 Formal notice of possible data loss is sent to the City Manager' Mayor's Office, the City Council, and the DA's Office.
+101 August 27, 2021 Formal notice of possible data loss is sent to the City Manager's Office, the Mayor's Office, the City Council, and the DA's Office.
 102 August 30, 2021 The backup technician is issued a notice of pre-termination hearing.
 103 October 22, 2021 The backup technician is terminated.
 104